 - Passwords must be at least eight characters, include only letters (a-z or A-Z), numbers (0-9) and underscores (_).

 - Passwords cannot include spaces or special characters.

 - Passwords are case sensitive.

 If you are age 14 or older and a covered member of the health plan, simply go to the registration page.
 You will need to have your member ID card available when registering.

 Not yet registered?
 Register now

 I have forgotten my Username and Password, what do I need to do?

-If you have forgotten your password, visit Change Password.
+If you have forgotten your password, select Change Password.
 The secret answer you supplied during the registration process will allow you to reset your password.
-Keep in mind that the answer to your secret question is case sensitive.
+Keep in mind that the answer to your secret question is case-sensitive.
 If you can’t remember the answer to your secret question, you will need to contact a Member Advocate to have your password reset.

 If you have forgotten your username, you can complete the first step of the registration process again to recover your username.
 If you have previously set up a username, your username will appear at the top of the registration page after you have submitted the registration form.
 You may also contact a Member Advocate to find out your username.